 Five foot four and barely 120 pounds General Frederick Funston was the highest ranked military official in the country at the time of his death in 1917.

 Famous for taking control of San Francisco and declaring an unofficial martial law following the catastrophic 1906 earthquake and inferno, Funston would order the controversial dynamiting of affluent homes so as to create a firebreak.
-Later, these homeowners would attempt to sue the US Army and Funston, only to lose.
-Out of the event would come a court ruling known as Eminent Domain.

 In 1917 General Funston had John J. Pershing, Dwight D. Eisenhower, and Douglas MacArthur under his command while overseeing Pershing as he had him pursue Pancho Villa, the famous Mexican Revolution general.
 It was during this time when Funston would drop dead of a massive heart attack sending shock waves across the nation: Funston had been expected to be the future commander of the American Expeditionary Force so as to lead the US into the Great War, later known as WWI.

 Funston would die an untimely death; two months later Funston's subordinate, Pershing, would ultimately lead the nation into its first World War and an ever enlarging military expansion.